ZiedYT/chats-revenge-public/README.md

     - Select "lua/chatsRevenge.lua"
     - Type the name of your camera source that you want chat to turn off
     - Type the audio source (mic) you want chat to mute
-    - `By adding the Lua script the software will be automatically be launched when opening OBS`
+    - `By adding the Lua script you can choose if the software should automatically be launched when opening OBS`
 - If you want to choose what shows up in the `open popups` reward you can either:
     - (Locally) On the windows app, go to `Settings` > press `Media Folder`. you can copy paste your images there.